Celebrating The Beauty of Notre-Dame de Paris

 April 15, 2019 was a very sad day for Paris and the world.
 The 850 year old church in the heart of Paris caught fire and burned for almost 15 hours.
-I was shocked and heartbroken when I saw photos of the cathedral in flames and later in ruins.
-I don’t want to be sad anymore, so today, I want to celebrate the beauty of Notre-Dame de Paris.
+I was shocked and heartbroken when I saw photos of the cathedral in flames and later almost in ruins.
+But it has survived thanks to over 5 years of great expense and hard work.
+The re-opening will take place December 7 and 8, 2024 but the work will continue well into 2025.

 The church has three round, stained glass windows that were constructed in the 1200s.
 These are the rose windows and measure approximately 32 feet in diameter.
 The Grand pipe organ was added in 1868 and during its lifetime it has been modified, been repaired, and updated.
 At the back is the golden cross and alter.